Talking about mental health

 How do I talk to someone about their mental health?

-If you think someone needs help with their mental health, or they want to talk to you about their wellbeing, here are some tips that could help.
+If you think someone needs help with their mental health or they want to talk to you about their wellbeing, here are some tips that could help you.

 Starting the conversation

-It’s important to find the right setting to chat – some people will prefer to talk in a private place like their home, others will be open to meeting in public.
-Somewhere informal like a café will be a more comfortable environment and will help things feel less serious.
+It’s important to find the right setting to chat.
+Some people will prefer to talk in a private place like their home, others will be open to meeting in public.
+Somewhere informal – like a café – will be a more comfortable environment than a workplace and will help things feel more relaxed.
 Try and find somewhere free of interruptions and distractions if possible.

 Active listening